Mill Hill: Military

 Inglis Barracks at Mill Hill East was home to the Middlesex Regiment between 1905 and 1966.
 The 1941 reopening of the railway station, under wartime conditions, was to allow easy access to the barracks.

 Situated along Partingdale Lane is Seafield House.
 Now converted into a private home, it was originally designed and operated as a secret nuclear bunker to house and protect the 'London North Group' emergency regional government between about 1951 and 1985.

 Governance

 Mill Hill was part of the ancient civil parish of Hendon within the historic county boundaries of Middlesex.
 Mill Hill as part of Municipal Borough of Hendon was merged into the London Borough of Barnet in Greater London in 1965.
-Mill Hill is one of 21 electoral wards in the borough.
+The Mill Hill ward is one of 21 electoral wards in the borough.
 This ward has 3 out of the 63 seats on the Barnet Council.

 Mill Hill was in the parliamentary constituency of Hendon which was created in 1918.
 This lasted until 1945 when the constituency was split in two, Mill Hill in Hendon North.
 In 1997, the Hendon constituency was recreated.
 From then, until he lost his seat to the Conservative candidate, Matthew Offord, at the 2010 general election, Hendon was represented in the House of Commons by Andrew Dismore of the Labour Party.